JialeSo/415GeospatialProject/README.md

 ## **Getting Started**

-Click here to learn more about the project: https://is415-streetsurfers-g2.netlify.app/ \nClick here to view our Shiny Application:  https://streetsurfers.shinyapps.io/StreetSurfers/
+Click here to learn more about the project: https://is415-streetsurfers-g2.netlify.app/ \n Click here to view our Shiny Application:  https://streetsurfers.shinyapps.io/StreetSurfers/

 ---